The world's most historic airlines still flying

 American Airlines (1926)

 US juggernaut American Airlines started life on 15 April 1926, when famous aviator Charles Lindbergh flew mail from St Louis, Missouri to Chicago, Illinois.
-But the airline soon switched from delivering mail to passengers, offering routes from New York City and Boston to San Diego and Los Angeles.
-In 1936, American was the first operator to use DC-3 aircrafts (pictured here), which were considered the world’s first successful commercial planes and were also used in combat during the Second World War.
+But the airline soon switched from delivering mail to delivering passengers, offering routes from New York City and Boston to San Diego and Los Angeles.
+In 1936, American was the first operator to use DC-3 aircrafts (pictured here), which were considered the world’s first successful commercial planes and were also used in combat during World War II.

 Markus Mainka/Shutterstock